NageshHonrao1604/Fake-News-Detection-System/README.md

 4	Image Forensics	Runs Error Level Analysis (ELA) and texture checks to search for edits/AI generation.
 5	Real-Time Fact Check	Live-checks fact-checking databases for matching debunks or articles.
 6	Weighted Ensemble	Computes a final probability score and prints a detailed analysis report.
-📦 Installation & Setup
-Prerequisites
-Make sure you have Python 3.8+ installed.
-You will also need Tesseract-OCR installed on your system if you plan to use Tesseract fallback for OCR.

-Install Dependencies
-bash

-pip install -q tensorflow torch transformers datasets pip install -q gradio easyocr pytesseract pillow pip install -q duckduckgo-search newspaper3k beautifulsoup4 lxml_html_clean Run the App
-Launch the Gradio dashboard interface:

-bash

-python app.py